Electroconvulsive therapy: Modern use

 ECT is used, where possible, with informed consent in treatment-resistant major depressive disorder, bipolar depression, treatment-resistant catatonia, prolonged or severe mania, and in conditions where "there is a need for rapid, definitive response because of the severity of a psychiatric or medical condition (e.g., when illness is characterized by suicidality, psychosis, stupor, marked psychomotor retardation, depressive delusions or hallucinations, or life-threatening physical exhaustion associated with mania)."
 It has also been used to treat autism in adults with an intellectual disability, yet findings from a systematic review found this an unestablished intervention.
+In fact, in order to use ECT in the United States for any diagnosis outside class II indications (emergency use in Major Depressive Disorder or Catatonia in an individual 13 years of age or older), requires an investigational device exemption be filed with the FDA by the doctor providing the ECT.

 Major depressive disorder

 For major depressive disorder, despite a Canadian guideline and some experts arguing for using ECT as a first line treatment, ECT is generally used only when one or other treatments have failed, or in emergencies, such as imminent suicide.
 ECT has also been used in selected cases of depression occurring in the setting of multiple sclerosis, Parkinson's disease, Huntington's chorea, developmental delay, brain arteriovenous malformations, and hydrocephalus.
+However, in the United States device manufacturers did not submit Pre-Market Approval as required by the 26 March 2019, rendering the device adulterated for uses other than Class II indications without an approved investigational device exemption (IDE) registered with the FDA for human experimentation.